 Since 2003, I’ve held a Bachelor of Arts with honours in History from King’s College London.
 My research based degree was taught through rigorous interrogation, debate and presentation of our historical past through an Oxbridge style university education, giving me insight into historical analysis, interpretation and historical writing.
 I am also an Associate of King’s College.

 Departing from my postgraduate Law studies in 2004, I began working in heritage, first for English Heritage in early 2006 and then the National Trust since late 2007.
-Currently a General Manager, I spend my time looking after a portfolio of beautiful and perfectly formed properties including the moated medieval manor house Baddesley Clinton, famous for its priest holes and Catholic recusants; Packwood House, a gentleman farmers dwelling grown into a large manor house with award winning herbaceous borders and iconic Yew Garden.
+Currently a General Manager, I spend my time looking after a portfolio of beautiful and perfectly formed properties in Warwickshire, England including the moated medieval manor house Baddesley Clinton, famous for its priest holes and Catholic recusants; Packwood House, a gentleman farmers dwelling grown into a large manor house with award winning herbaceous borders and iconic Yew Garden.
 The last in my portfolio is Coughton Court, seat of the Throckmorton family for over 600 years, whose ancestors include George Throckmorton, boon companion of Henry VIII, Elizabeth Throckmorton, wife to Sir Walter Raleigh, as well as three of the Gunpowder Plotters of 1605 fame.